radgrad/docusaurus2/docs/users/new-student/overview.md

 ---
-title: Guided Tour for New Students
+title: Welcome to the New Student Tutorial
 sidebar_label: Overview
 ---

 Welcome to RadGrad!
 Want to learn why you should use RadGrad in just 60 seconds?
-Watch this:
+Try watch this:

 import YouTube from 'react-youtube-embed'